givemepower8/Phaser3Practices/docs/COC.md

 Barch farming

 Use barbarians, archers and wall breakers.
 Adding some goblins may speed up the process as well.
 Works best in gold league trophy level 1700 to 1800, and above, lots of players have collectors left outside the base and storages are behind the outside-most wall.
-The strategy is aiming for the storages,overwhelming the defensing buildings with lots of barbarians and archers.
+The strategy is aiming for the storages, overwhelming the defensing buildings with lots of barbarians and archers.
 And even no spell is required.
 You can 1 star the opponent and get lots of loots with higher ROI.

 But usually dark elixir is at the core of base so barch farming is good for farming gold and elixir.